scottrlarson/profession/content/memorials/memorial-my-home-computer-gaming-biography-part-4.md

 {{< youtube GGNTiMET244 >}}
 <p></p>

-I remeber when **Another World** came out.
+Three years later **Another World** came out.
 I was in a game store of the time.
 I picked up this title and looked at the front and back cover.
 It looked something like this:

 ![Another World Amiga Game Box Front Cover Photo](/img/memorials/games/delphine-software/another-world/amiga-anotherworld-front.jpg)

 ![Another World Amiga Game Box Back Cover Photo](/img/memorials/games/delphine-software/another-world/amiga-anotherworld-back.jpg)

 The idea of some guy lost and stranded on a foreign planet resonated with me.
-Probably because I feel that way some times on earth :P. Anyway, it was the first time I saw 3 dimensional perspective used in a game.
-Later I found out the developer used rotoscoping to create those shots.
-Remember this is a 2d scrolling game mind you, Its was my experienced that 3d perspective was something not even considered at the time.
+Probably because I feel that way some times on earth :P. Anyway, it was the first time I saw three dimensional perspective used in a game.
+Later I found out the developer used rotoscoping to create the cut-scenes.
+Remember this is a 2d scrolling game mind you.
+If my memory serves me correctly, 3D perspective in 2d scrolling games was something not even considered at the time.

 ![Another World In-Game Screenshot](/img/memorials/games/delphine-software/another-world/another-world-4-shot.jpg)

 {{< youtube 0iz9PJbs5rE >}}
 <p></p>

 A few years later, **Flashback**, a game by the same publisher was released that had a similar feel to Another World, but in it's own right, it was its own game.
 The game followed a similar theme that I was attracted to, A single protagonist, stranded somewhere, must find his way back to himself.
-This game got me thinking about my own place in the universe, and who I wanted to be.
-Society tends to mold a person into a cog in a wheel.
-As I was growing up, charting my own course was always in the back of my mind.
-Who I was, I hadn't figured that out yet, but I knew I wanted to figure it out instead of letting the world tell me who I was.
-I spent the rest of my life on a self-educated quest for identity.

 ![Flashback](/img/memorials/games/delphine-software/flashback/flashback-in-game-screenshot.jpg)